Welcome to ASAIP

 NEWS!
 A Strong Lens Time Delay Challenge is now open for competition.
 Based on simulated LSST data of gravitational lensing of quasars lying behind foreground galaxies, the challenge is to accurately establish delays between the stochastic variations of two lensed quasar images from sparse, irregularly sampled time series.

 NEWS!
 A GRavitational lEnsing Accuracy Testing (GREAT3) challenge is underway to test methods of weak lensing data analysis.
 This is similar to strong lensing (above) but the background objects are galaxies rather than quasars, and the statistical problem involves measuring subtle shearing of the galaxy shapes.
-Details are available here.
+Details are available here and here.

 December 2013: ASAIP has ~700 members.
 Resources include ~100 new Recent Papers per month, links to blogs, job opportunities, meetings, on-line educational materials, discussion Forums, multidisciplinary Web sites, and more.
 The Editors have started a blog to highlight selected ASAIP material.